Wakefield High School (Arlington County, Virginia): Senior project

 Wakefield is the only school in Arlington that requires students to complete a senior project as a requirement for graduation.
 As a junior, each student selects a topic of interest which must be approved.
 Students may begin research during the summer before senior year.
 However, all papers must be written and verified during the academic year.
 At the start of the seniors' academic year, students select a date in which they are to present the project, giving them a time frame in which papers are to be submitted.
 During the year, the student then decides on a panel (composed of one pre-determined faculty member, one expert in the field, one person from the community, and another fellow senior) who will grade the project.
 Those who do not receive a "pass" or higher will report to Summer Institute to complete the missing requirements.

 Testing

 Wakefield administers the SOL tests for the state of Virginia.

 Wakefield offers the PSAT free to students in grades 10 and 11.
 An SAT preparatory course is offered, as well as the actual examination.
 In 2007 the school's average SAT score was a 959 (471 in Reading, 488 in Math).

 Electives

 Foreign languages

 The Spanish Immersion program allows students to continue taking challenging courses involving the Spanish language.
 In the past, students have had part of the entire curriculum in Spanish.
 Currently, the high school level of Spanish Immersion allows students to develop their ability to read, speak, and think in courses including Spanish Literature and AP Spanish.
 Starting in 2006, immersion students are privileged to study abroad at universities in various Spanish speaking countries.

 Visual arts

 The school offers photography, art history, drawing, painting, ceramics, crafts, AP art, ceramics, AP Art History and crafts.

-Performing arts

-The Marching Warriors compete 5-6 times a season and have received multiple grade III honors, including with VBODA.
-They also play in parades.

-All the instrumental and choral groups — including the String Orchestra, Band, and Choir — compete twice annually among other schools both at the District 12 level in the fall and on an out-of-state trip in the spring.
-Other competitive musical groups include Jazz Band and the Madrigals.
-Symphonette and Blues Band are non-competitive, but play at community functions.

-Wakefield's Drama Club puts on three performances per year, including a fall drama production, a competitive one-act production in the winter, and a spring musical.